microsoft/Kusto-Query-Language/doc/ipv6-is-matchfunction.md

 ---
 title: ipv6_is_match() - Azure Data Explorer
-description: This article describes ipv6_is_match() function in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 05/27/2020
+description: Learn how to use the ipv6_is_match() function to match two IPv6 or IPv4 network address strings. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # ipv6_is_match()